This is a quick post about another non-quick rabbit hole.

 As part of my Project sEVen EV conversion, I’ve been playing about with CANBuses a lot.
 And in the previous post I talked about getting a CANBus sniffer working on an Adafruit ESP32-S3 TFT board, with some graphics.

-I’ve done some CANBus stuff in Wireshark before and in 2019 (I think) even got a patch accepted into the core Wireshark CANBus disector – it wasn’t handling extended CAN ID’s properly at the time.
+I’ve done some CANBus stuff in Wireshark before and in 2019 (I think) even got a patch accepted into the core Wireshark CANBus dissector – it wasn’t handling extended CAN ID’s properly at the time.

 So, I’ve got a bit of a track record with CANBus and Wireshark.